Aurelio logo

 display(Markdown(result.final_output))

 We're now seeing much more information.
 The final handoff feature we will test is the handoff_filters.
 The filters work by removing information sent to the handoff agents.
-By default, our workflow provides all information seen by the previous agent to the new handoff agent.
+By default, all information seen by the previous agent will be seen by the new handoff agent.
 That includes all chat history message and all tool calls made so far.

 If we have various tool calls in our chat history, these may confuse a smaller LLM.
 In this scenario, we can filter all tool calls from the history using the handoff_filters.remove_all_tools method: